Reconciling model-X and doubly robust approaches to conditional independence testing: GCM test is optimal against certain alternatives

 \end{definition}

 Finally, define

 We are now ready to state our main optimality result.

-\begin{theorem} \hyperref[sec:optimality-proof]{\textnormal{[Proof]}} Consider the conditional independence testing problem~\eqref{eq:testing-problem}, with a collection of null distributions $\regclass\subseteq\nulllaws$ satisfying some regularity conditions, a linear subspace $\H_g \subseteq L^2(\law_{x,z}(\bm Z))$ specifying possible values for the nonparametric component $g$ in the GPLM alternative model~\eqref{eq:alternatives-1}, and some subset $\mathcal S \subseteq \H_g$.
+\begin{theorem} Consider the conditional independence testing problem~\eqref{eq:testing-problem}, with a collection of null distributions $\regclass\subseteq\nulllaws$ satisfying some regularity conditions, a linear subspace $\H_g \subseteq L^2(\law_{x,z}(\bm Z))$ specifying possible values for the nonparametric component $g$ in the GPLM alternative model~\eqref{eq:alternatives-1}, and some subset $\mathcal S \subseteq \H_g$.
 If the following four assumptions hold:

 then $\phi_n^{\GCM}$ is LAUMP($\mathcal{S}$) against $\law_{\theta_n(h)}$ for $h \in (0, \infty) \times \H_g$, with

 \end{theorem}

 Let us discuss each of the four assumptions of Theorem~\ref{thm:optimality}: \begin{itemize} \item The assumption~\eqref{eq:sp-assumptions} is a set of regularity conditions on the null distributions $\regclass$.
 It is the same set of assumptions made by \citet{Shah2018} to ensure Type-I error control of the GCM test over $\regclass$, including the assumption that the conditional means $\mu_{n,x}$ and $\mu_{n,y}$ are fit accurately enough~\eqref{eq:sp1} and fairly mild moment assumptions~\eqref{eq:sp2}. \item The assumption~\eqref{eq:moment-assumptions} is a set of regularity conditions on the alternative distribution~\eqref{eq:alternatives-1}.
 These conditions are required for the semiparametric optimality theory to apply.
 These assumptions allow for GPLMs based on the normal distribution (assuming $\prx$ has second moment) or any other exponential family (assuming $(\prx, \prz)$ is compactly supported and the functions $g$ are continuous). \item The assumption~\eqref{eq:conditional-expectation} states that the conditional expectation $\prz \mapsto \E_{\law_{x,z}}[\prx|\prz]$ must belong to the subspace $\H_g$.
 It guarantees that the ``least favorable'' value of the nonparametric component $g$ is in the space $\H_g$, yielding the optimality of the GCM statistic. \item The assumption~\eqref{eq:interior-point} connects the semiparametric alternative hypothesis to the conditional independence null hypothesis.
 In some sense it requires $\law_{\theta_0} \equiv \law_{(0, g_0)}$ (derived from the semiparametric alternative distribution~\eqref{eq:alternatives-1}) to be an interior point of $\regclass$ (the conditional independence null) for each $g_0 \in \mathcal S$. \end{itemize} We give an example of when these assumptions hold in the next section.